-Explanation: The digital music is made out of bits which can be either in 0 state or 1 state.
-This means that for a 5 minute long audio file, the number of possibilities is enormous but finite.
-A CD samat thples music at 44.1 kHz requires 211 million bits to store one 5-minute song.
+Explanation: The digital music is made out of bits, which can be either in 0 state or 1 state.
+This means that for a 5-minute long audio file, the number of possibilities is enormous but finite.
+A 5-minute song at 44.1 kHz requires 211 million bits.

 Since a bit can either be 0 or 1, the number of different ways to arrange those bits is 2211,000,000 – a massive number with 63 million digits.
 To put this into context, estimation of the total number of hydrogen atoms in our universe is a number that’s 80 digits long.

-But since, there are finite number of tones human ears can distinguish and because it takes only a few notes in common for two musical tones to sound similar, will we ever run out of new music?
+But since there is a finite number of tones human ears can distinguish and because it takes only a few notes in common for two musical tones to sound similar, will we ever run out of new music?

 According to Yerricde’s calculation, typical melodies we know today, across 8 notes, over 12 intervals, there are almost 79 billion possible combinations.
 Under this definition of melody, 100 songwriters making a new 8 note melody every second would exhaust all possible melodies within only 248 years.

 It’s still a big number, way bigger than the total number of songs that have been written.
 So, you can say that we’ll never run out of new music.
-Even though the number of possible different melodies is enormous, us humans tend to gravitate towards certain pattern that we like and most of the time we are influenced by what came before.
+Even though the number of possible different melodies is enormous, us humans tend to gravitate towards a certain pattern that we like, and most of the time, we are influenced by what came before.
 That’s the reason sometimes we find a few commonalities between some songs.

 6. What’s The Speed Of The Darkness?